facebook/docusaurus/CONTRIBUTING.md

 Docusaurus has two primary branches: `master` and `gh-pages`.

 `master` is where our code lives and development takes place.
 We will do our best to keep `master` in good shape, with tests passing at all times.
 We will also do our best not to publish updated `npm` packages that will break sites.
 But in order to move fast, we may make changes that could break existing sites.
-We will do our best to communicate these changes and version appropriately so you can lock into a specific Docusaurus version if need be.
+We will do our best to communicate these changes and version appropriately so you can look into a specific Docusaurus version if needed to be.

 `gh-pages` contains the [Docusaurus documentation](https://docusaurus.io).
 This branch is pushed to by CI and not generally managed manually.